 - Administrator: The administrator is automatically created when you install WordPress.
 The administrator can manage a single site in a standard WordPress installation or a single site within a Multisite network.
-The administrator has all the privileges. the administrator can add new user, new posts, new pages to a WordPress site and can as well delete a user, a post and pages on WordPress.
+The administrator has all the privileges. the administrator can add new users, new posts, and new pages to a WordPress site and can as well delete a user, a post, and pages on WordPress.
 This user role gives the Administrator the power to control everything on the site.
 The administrator can also add and remove a plugin and can also edit the WordPress core files.

 - Editor: The editor is another WordPress user role with the capability to edit, create, delete, publish and manage any post on the WordPress site including the ones created by others.
-However, the editor does not have access to the website settings and cannot modify the website themes, plugins or core files.
+However, the editor does not have access to the website settings and cannot modify the website themes, plugins, or core files.
 Also, an editor can moderate, edit, reply and delete comments.

-- Author: An author can only write, edit, publish and manage their posts only.
+- Author: An author can only write, edit, publish, and manage their posts only.
 Authors can see comments made by others but can not moderate user comments.
-Also, authors do not have administrative rights to the settings, plugins or themes on the site.
+Also, authors do not have administrative rights to the settings, plugins, or themes on the site.

 - Contributor: A contributor can only write and manage their posts but cannot publish.
 A contributor is a fairly limited role as it cannot upload media files, all posts are submitted for approval.
 They can view comments but cannot edit, accept or reject comments on the site.
-The contributor user role does not also have access to the core files, settings, themes and plugins on your WordPress site.
+The contributor user role does not also have access to the core files, settings, themes, and plugins on your WordPress site.

 - Subscriber: This is a user role that is best for users that are visiting your websites.
 They do not need administrative access to your site, they can not add content but can view content and make comments only and they do not have access to the administrative backend.
 They only have access to their profiles and can make changes to their profiles.